 - The chorus rhythm is different from the verse.
 The refrain tends to be an extension of the verse rhythm.

 - The chorus lyrics differ from the verse lyrics.
 The refrain lyrics tend to be an extension of the verse lyrics.

 What Is A Pre-Chorus / Climb / Rise / Channel / Transitional Bridge / Verse Extension / Prime?

+As song building blocks go, this one goes by quite a lot of different names.
 Known as the Climb, Rise, Pre-Chorus, Channel, Prime, or Verse Extension, this specialist type of bridge differs melodically, harmonically, rhythmically and lyrically from the verse and the chorus.
 Additionally, instrumentation, arrangement and production can all shift up a gear to help effect the transformation.

 This section is called:

 - A Pre-Chorus because it comes before the chorus.

 - A Climb, Rise or Lift as the level of emotion increases.